-The Remedial Action Work Plan (RAWP) for Optimization of the Northeast Plume IRA documents the design and construction process associated with the optimization process (DOE 2015b).
+The Remedial Action Work Plan (RAWP) for Optimization of the Northeast Plume IRA (DOE 2013) (a revision to this document currently is under development) will document the design and construction process associated with the optimization process.
 Detailed information is included concerning the use of the PGDP groundwater model to optimize the locations of the EWs for increased contaminant capture, treatment equipment capabilities, and EW construction, including screen size and locations.